rohrl/frontprop/README.md

-One drawback of the current logic is that multiple neurons may converge in the same spot, but implementing some form of [Lateral Inhibition](https://en.wikipedia.org/wiki/Lateral_inhibition) (which reportedly also takes place in the brain), for example via some "repelling force" or total energy minimisation, should prevent it (early "brute-force" implementation of this have shown that it does improve performance).
+One drawback of the current logic is that multiple neurons may converge in the same spot, but implementing some form of [Lateral Inhibition](https://en.wikipedia.org/wiki/Lateral_inhibition) (which reportedly also takes place in the brain), for example via some "repelling force" or total energy minimisation, should prevent it (early "brute-force" implementation of such inhibition have shown that it does improve performance, but a more efficient implementation is needed).

 Another weakness is that rare patterns will not attract neurons as much as frequent patterns (though this does not seem to be a strong effect, see below in [Observations](#observations)).